Your Extraordinary Murray River Adventure Awaits

 Our Murray River cruise advisors will show you where to begin.

-Australia’s Murray River offers an intimate and deeply immersive cruising experience unlike anywhere else on earth — and choosing the right voyage starts with expert guidance from a dedicated advisor who knows these waters.
+Australia’s Murray River offers a cruising experience unlike anywhere else on earth – and choosing the right voyage starts with expert guidance from a dedicated advisor who knows these waters.

 In South Australia, you can explore the dramatic limestone cliffs near Morgan, visit the Riverland wine region around Renmark and Loxton, and discover the remarkable Coorong wetlands near the river’s mouth.

-The Victorian stretches of the Murray are steeped in paddlesteamer heritage, with the historic port town of Echuca-Moama serving as the heartland of river cruise departures.
+The Victorian stretches of the Murray are steeped in paddle steamer heritage, with the historic port town of Echuca-Moama serving as the heartland of river cruise departures and home to the world’s largest fleet of operating paddle steamers.
 Mildura and Swan Hill offer vibrant food scenes and outback charm.

 In New South Wales, the Murray reveals its wilder side – from the confluence with the Darling River at Wentworth to the pastoral beauty around Albury-Wodonga, where Aboriginal heritage and outback landscapes converge.